jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

 * Wait until the app is deployed
 * In the installation notice, under the section *IDE en ligne (VSCode)*, on the link after *nom DNS* in a new tab.
 * You will reach another login page.
 Past the password given under the *secrets* section on the previous page.
-* You can now set-up your virtual instance of VSCode!
+* You can now set up your virtual instance of VSCode!

 ### Computer Installation